lavaeater/suburban-commando/README.md

 - [x] *Player 0*
 - [x] Player Entity 1

+### Objectives
+Something on the map that the player needs to move to in order for the game to continue to the next level.
+#### Mechanics
+Objectives can actually be expanded upon to be something more than simple *waypoints* for the player to visit, now that we use a more advanced game engine.
+These objectives can represent special pickups needed to progress through the game, like key-cards or whatnot.
+They can be triggers that interactively open some gate in some other part of the map and so forth.

 ### Enemy AI and Attacks
 We need a better AI.
 Or rather an AI that seems better.
 The AI should work by doing very small actions in sequence.
 So, we could have something like, if the player character is in the sphere of detection, the enemy should stop what it is doing and turn towards the player.